zfsnap/zfsnap.org/README.md

 Patches are always welcome.

 # How to use
 Pages are located in the "content/" folder and should be named
 <page_name>.fragment.

 Everything in "static/" is copied directly to the generated site.

 See `make help` for available building options.

-To `make publish`, be sure to have both the "master" and "site-code" branches checked out.

 # Building the manpage HTML